"Sometimes the only way to truly understand is to understand you can not understand."

 “People who thrived at the expense of their host!
 It was our duty to thwart you before you escaped from your quarantine and wreaked havoc on the rest of the universe!
 Humanity was a plague, and we were the remedy!”

 “Well, here I am!
-I’m the last vestige of Humanity now!
-I’m all that remains of the scourge you wanted to eradicate, so why don’t you just finish me off and put an end to everyone’s misery?”
+I’m the last vestige of Humanity!
+I’m all that remains of the scourge you wanted to eradicate, so why don’t you just finish me off and put an end to everyone else’s misery?”

-“You should know we would not have gone to all the trouble of bringing you here if our aim were to kill you.
-The Human Race is already doomed.
-You have a much higher purpose now, and you are not going to avoid it through death!”
+“You should know we would not have gone to all the trouble of bringing you here if our aim were to kill you.”

-“If you already have algonite, then why do you need my help to find it?”
+“If you already have algonite, then why do you need my help to get it?”

 “After Zgorb was destroyed, we lost the greater part of our reserves.
-We only maintained control of a relatively small amount, which we exhausted in the course of experimenting with its properties and learning to harness its violent side effects.”
+We only maintained control of a relatively small amount, which we have largely exhausted in the course of experimenting with its properties and learning to control its violent effects.”

 “What exactly do you intend to do once you are grown?”